-CDL information
+CDL Information

 For more information about CDLs and CDL requirements, see the Minnesota Commercial Driver's Manual, which includes the Minnesota School Bus Driver's Handbook.
-These are available at drive.mn.gov.
+These are available on the Driver and Vehicle Services website at drive.mn.gov.